 Real-World Examples

 Pass-the-hash has been used in various real-world attacks.
-One example is the Target breach in 2013, where attackers used stolen credentials to access the Target network and steal customer data.
-The attackers used a combination of techniques, including Pass-the-Hash, to gain access to the network and move laterally to steal the data.
+One example is the Target breach in 2013, where reports indicate that the attackers may have used a combination of techniques, including Pass-the-Hash, to gain access to the Target network and steal customer data.

 Another example is the 2014 Sony Pictures hack, in which attackers used stolen credentials and Pass-the-Hash to gain access to the network and steal sensitive data.
 They also used other techniques, such as malware and social engineering, to access the network.